prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ]}>

   <TabItem value="nethermind">
     <p>Download the latest stable release of Nethermind for your operating system from the <a href='https://downloads.nethermind.io/'>Nethermind downloads page</a>.
 Extract the contents into your <code>execution</code> folder.
-Run the following command to start your execution node:</p>
+Run the following command to start your execution node using your secret JWT file:</p>
     <Tabs groupId="network" defaultValue="mainnet" values={[
         {label: 'Mainnet', value: 'mainnet'},
         {label: 'Testnet', value: 'testnet'}